-Voice-activated AI assistants can do everything from check the status of a package to book you an Uber.
+Voice-activated AI assistants can do everything from checking the status of a package to booking you an Uber.
 However, what some people didn’t realize until recently is that humans helped train those assistants.
 They listened to recordings of individuals interacting with the speakers and provided feedback to improve the devices’ performance — especially when processing words that sound similar.

 2. Services That Admit to Blending Human Talents With AI